shubhamd99/react-java-spring-boot/README.md

 * Maven is a build automation tool used primarily for Java projects.
 * Maven dynamically downloads Java libraries and Maven plug-ins from one or more repositories such as the Maven 2 Central Repository, and stores them in a local cache.

+* In Spring MVC all incoming requests go through a single servlet is called Dispatcher Servlet (front controller).
+The front controller is a design pattern in web application development.
+A single servlet receives all the request and transfers them to all other components of the application.

 ### VSCode (Java)
 1. Install vscode-spring-initializr Extension (Spring Initializr)
 2. Once you have the extension installed, open the Command Palette (⇧⌘P) and type Spring Initializr to start generating a Maven or Gradle project and then follow the wizard.